perladvent/perldotcom/content/article/_pub_2003_07_22_overloading.md

 pass to a method.
 Therefore the same method can be used to handle all of the three cases from the Java example.
 (We'll see an example of this in a short while.)
-This means that in Perl we can save the term "overloading" for something far more interesting â *operator overloading*.
+This means that in Perl we can save the term "overloading" for something far more interesting — *operator overloading*.

-### `Number::Fraction` â The Constructor
+### `Number::Fraction` — The Constructor

 Imagine you have a Perl object that represents fractions (or, more accurately, rational numbers, but we'll call them fractions as we're not